-× -L may not be used as the same time as -1.
+-L may not be used as the same time as -1.

 This option is related to the List options in the linker category in the IAR Embedded Workbench IDE.

--I

-Syntax -1 file

-Description Causes the linker to generate a listing and send it to the named file.
-If no extension is specified, 1st is used by default.
-However, an extension of map is recommended to avoid confusing linker list files with assembler or compiler list files.

--1 may not be used as the same time as -L.

-X This option is related to the List options in the linker category in the IAR Embedded Workbench IDE.
+Syntax -1 file Description Causes the linker to generate a listing and send it to the named file.
+If no extension is specified, lst is used by default.
+However, an extension of map is recommended to avoid confusing linker list files with assembler or compiler list files. -1 may not be used as the same time as -L. -1 may not be used as the same time as -L. X This option is related to the List options in the linker category in the IAR Embedded Workbench IDE.

--M